selego/whitepaper/README.md

 };
 ```

-- **PROS:** Less code duplication, which can make development faster and more enjoyable.
+- **PROS:** Reduced code duplication, faster development and temporarily happy dev 😊.
-- **CONS:** Maintaining this code can become complex, as you'll need to handle different behaviors and avoid too much conditional logic.
+- **CONS:** Can lead to complex maintenance due to different behaviors and excessive conditional logic, making the temporary happiness fade 😅.

+#### Key Principles for Domain-Driven Design
+1. **Understand the Business**: Know how the business operates and what users need.
+2. **Separate Business Objects**: Each business object should have its own logic. **🚫 Avoid mixing them**.
+Keep them separate in your design and code.
+3. **Create a Common Language**: Align the technical and business sides with clear terms and concepts.
+This helps in planning and defining project goals.

 #### Improved Architecture 💡
 **Bad architecture**
 ```
 app
 ├── src
-│   ├── components
-│   │   └── (common components)
 │   ├── scenes
 │   │   ├── contacts
 │   │   │   ├── createContacts.jsx